Build your first Support app - Part 1: Laying the groundwork

 Disclaimer: Zendesk provides this article for instructional purposes only.
 Zendesk does not provide support for the content.
 Please post any issue in the comments section below or in the Zendesk Apps community, or search for a solution online.

 To build and upload a private app, you must have Zendesk Suite Professional plan or above.
 If you're on the Team or Growth plan, Zendesk offers developers a free, sponsored Enterprise account for testing and debugging apps.
 We ask only that you don't use it to provide actual support.
-See Request a sponsored test account.
+Refer to Requesting a sponsored test account.

 You can also try out apps in the Trial account, which gives you access to all Professional features.